vamsi2577/Gemini-Real-time-voice-assistant/docs/DOCUMENTATION.md

 -   **File Attachments for Context**: Provide files directly to the assistant for context.
 Supported formats include:
     -   **Images**: (JPG, PNG, WebP) for visual analysis.
     -   **Documents**: (PDF, DOCX) and plain text (.TXT).
 The app securely parses these on the client-side to extract text content.
--   **Capture Browser Tab Audio**: Listen to and transcribe audio from another browser tab (e.g., a meeting or a video).
-Due to browser security, this feature guides you to use a system-level audio loopback device (like "Stereo Mix" on Windows or a virtual audio device on macOS) to route the captured audio for transcription.
+-   **Transcribe Browser Tab Audio**: A powerful feature for transcribing audio from another browser tab (e.g., a meeting, webinar, or video).
+    -   **Gemini API Method (Default)**: The app directly captures the tab's audio stream, records it in chunks, and sends it to the Gemini API for highly accurate, real-time transcription.
+This requires no external software.
+    -   **Virtual Device Method (Legacy)**: For advanced users or specific use cases, the app retains the ability to listen to a virtual audio device (like VB-Cable or BlackHole) that you configure manually.
 -   **Modern, Interactive Settings Panel**: A redesigned UI for configuration, organized into clean, card-based sections.
     -   **Click-to-Edit Prompts**: System prompts are displayed as clean text and transform into an editable area on-demand, saving space.
-    -   **Hover-to-Reveal**: Long prompts are collapsed by default and expand on hover for a cleaner look.
     -   **Microphone Selection**: Choose your preferred audio input device from a dropdown list of available microphones.
 -   **Integrated Session Metrics**: The performance and cost metrics are now integrated as a collapsible section within the settings panel, removing the need for a separate modal.
 -   **Real-time Voice Transcription**: Uses the browser's native Web Speech API to transcribe your voice into text as you speak.